Rules for ALL Studies Involving Vertebrate Animals

 Vertebrate animals, as covered by these rules, are defined as:

-3. Bird and reptile eggs within three days (72 hours) of hatching
+4. Bird and reptile eggs starting three days (72 hours) prior to hatching

 Rules for ALL Vertebrate Animal Studies